Antonako1/AstraC/README.md

 AstraC is a lightweight assembler and compiler for the Intel I386 and Intel I286 architecture.
   Designed and built for use on emulators and raw machines that run raw binary.

+- See the [documentation](./DOCS/README.md) for more information on how to use AstraC.
+- See the [VS Code extension](https://marketplace.visualstudio.com/items?itemName=Antonako1.ac-language-support) for syntax highlighting and integration with Visual Studio Code.
+- See the

 ## Features

 - Lightweight assembler and compiler for x86 architecture